IBM/slack-wrench/packages/slackctl/README.md

 ### Setting up a `local` config

-Normally team development, each person will have their own test app so they can build features in isolation from each other.
+Often when developing with a team, each person will have their own test app so they can build features in isolation from each other.
 Because of this, it's often necessary to be able to override parts of the config.

 We can also use this file to configure your environment with user-specific secrets.

 **You should git ignore this file**

-For this, create a second file beside the first named one of `slack.local.config.yaml`, `slack.local.config.yml`, `slack.local.config.js`, or `slack.local.config.json`.
+For this, create a second file in the project root named `slack.local.config.yaml`, `slack.local.config.yml`, `slack.local.config.js`, or `slack.local.config.json`.

 When running commands, these config options will be merged into the root options taking precedence.
 Normally it would look something like this: